ossf/malicious-packages/README.md

 However, if telemetry is abused to exfiltrate and steal sensitive data, or provide remote access, this can be considered malicious.

+### Protestware

+Protestware is not malicious if it does not affect the availability, integrity or confidentiality of the systems the package is run on.
+For example, a message logged to a console may be annoying to a developer, but is not malicious.

+However, protestware that destroys files, slows performance, or otherwise affects availability, integrity or confidentiality as part of the protest may be considered malicious.

 ### Offensive Security Tools